StefanTT/factorio-CargoTrainManager/README.md

 # Overview

 This mod allows to create train networks like those of the logistic bots with providers and requesters.
-The images above should give you some hints how the mod works.
+The images in the doc folder should give you some hints how the mod works.

 # Provider Station